tfluhr/test-project/docs/chapters/02-get-started.md

 **TL;DR**

+Lantern uses a combination of Markdown syntax and GitHub resources to format, build, and publish open textbooks.

 - Install a text editor.
 We recommend [VS Code](https://code.visualstudio.com/) for beginners.
 - Install a word processor.
 We recommend [Microsoft Word](https://en.wikipedia.org/wiki/Microsoft_Word).
 - Create a [GitHub](https://github.com) account.